whitew1994WW/InterviewTask/README.md

 # Set up

 To help us evaluate your response to this test, we would prefer it if you responded using a Jupyter notebook.
 This allows you to annotate your response as required, and makes your response easier to evaluate.
+However, if you think a complementary PowerPoint/Excel workbook would help communicate your results, please feel free to use other presentation methods in addition.

 ## Python
 If you haven't used Jupyter before, here's how to get yourself set up: